-- 1. In the opinion of the directors: - (a) the financial statements, notes and additional disclosures included in the Directors' Report designated as audited by the company and of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2016 and of its performance for the year ended 30 June 2016. - (ii) complying with Australian Accounting Standards, International Financial Reporting Standards as issued by the International Accounting Standards Board and Corporations Regulations 2001. - (b) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+- 1. In the opinion of the directors: - (a) the financial statements, notes and additional disclosures included in the Directors' Report designated as audited are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2017 and of its performance for the year ended 30 June 2017. - (ii) complying with Australian Accounting Standards, International Financial Reporting Standards as issued by the International Accounting Standards Board and Corporations Regulations 2001. - (b) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
 This declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2001.